when you decide the layout of your ceremony.

 So relax, enjoy, celebrate and leave the photography to the professionals.

-Here’s a tip that experienced Celebrants know about, but ‘Uncle Bob’ may need reminding of:
+Here’s a tip that experienced Celebrants know about, but less experienced ones may need reminding of:

 Have your witnesses address (but not sign) both copies of the license during the ceremony rehearsal,